Perioral Dermatitis: What It Is & Natural Remedies & Skin Care Products

 - Sufficient water intake will help maintain intracellular water levels in the skin.

-- Managing your stress—both in general and regarding your skin—is critical.
+- Managing your stress1—both in general and regarding your skin—is critical.

-- As we know that the gut-skin connection is very strong, consider taking a probiotic to manage your gut flora and overall inflammation.
+- As we know that the gut-skin connection is very strong2, consider taking a probiotic to manage your gut flora and overall inflammation.

 Perioral dermatitis skin care products